DCgov/open-source-guidelines/github_guidelines.md

 Currently, abiding by the second two points requires going through a rigorous security and privacy review process.

 This page lays out several scenarios and provides a 'fast track' checklist to help your team accelerate the review process in cases where the security risk is low.

 ### Scenario 1: I want to fork a third-party GitHub repository for use in a DC Government project

 - [ ] I understand the terms under which the source repository is licensed.
+- [ ] I have determined that the source repository's license permits modification and re-use.

 ### Scenario 2: I want to publish an existing DC Government project to GitHub

 - [ ] I have removed all private keys, tokens, passwords, and other authentication information.
 - [ ] I have removed all personally identifiable information (PII).
-- [ ] I have determined that the license(s) governing the project's contents permit(s) their public release.
+- [ ] I have determined that the license(s) and contract(s) governing the project's contents permit their public release.
 - [ ] I have sent an email to opensource@dc.gov, laying out the repository's proposed content and received confirmation.

 ### Scenario 3: I want to use GitHub to work on a new project in the open

+- [ ] I have confirmed that the repository's contents will be publicly releasable under an open license.
+- [ ] I have determined that the project poses no undue risk to DC Government staff or infrastructure, or to District residents.
+- [ ] My supervisor has reviewed my analysis and agreed in writing (email) that I can move forward.
+- [ ] I have sent an email to opensource@dc.gov laying out the repository's proposed content and received confirmation.